You are here

 If you choose to study financial services, what are your options for a career?
 Networks Scholars choose from careers in all business areas, such as management, financial analysis and planning, information systems, marketing and sales, accounting and insurance and risk management.
 The Scott College of Business offers a variety of highly-rated academic programs as majors and minors in these areas.
 Financial services, itself, may be taken as a major, and all Scott College of Business students complete a solid business core of courses in addition to courses in their selected majors.
 Your coursework along with the exceptional activities designed specifically for Networks Scholars will help ensure you are prepared for a wide variety of career options.

-- SATV + SATM of at least 1140 (Evidence-Based Reading and Writing and Math) or an ACT score of at least 23
+- An 1140 SAT (Evidence-Based Reading and Writing and Math) or 23 ACT